bio-raum/FooDMe2/docs/installation.md

 [Apptainer](https://apptainer.org/)

 The pipeline comes with simple pre-set profiles for all of these as described [here](usage.md); if you plan to use this pipeline regularly, consider adding your own custom profile to our [central repository](https://github.com/marchoeppner/configs) to better leverage your available resources.
+This will allow you to also use additional container/package managers not pre-configured in FooDMe2, as described [here](https://www.nextflow.io/docs/latest/container.html).

 ## Installing the references